adebola-shopeju/aws-cloud-architect-pathway/README.md

 ## Repo Structure

-Each week follows the same pattern: `journals/` and `labs/` always present; `scripts/` and `iam-policies/` added only when that week's work needs them.
+Each week follows the same pattern: `journals/` and `labs/` always present; `scripts/` and `iam policies/` added only when that week's work needs them.
 ```
 aws-cloud-architect-pathway/
 ├── week1/